amriunix/blog/content/post/deep-dive-into-dns-messages.md

 </br>
 **RD** : Recursion Desired, 1 bit flag specifying if recursion is desired.
 If the DNS server we send our request to doesn’t know the answer to our query, it can recursively ask other DNS servers.
 We do wish recursion to be enabled, so we will set this to 1.
 </br>
-**RA** : Recursion Available, this be is set (1) or cleared (0) in a response, and denotes whether recursive query support is available in the name server.
+**RA** : Recursion Available, this will be is set (1) or cleared (0) in a response, and denotes whether recursive query support is available in the name server.
 </br>
 **Z** : Reserved for future use, You must set this field to 0.
 </br>